zooniverse/panoptes/README.md

 #### Usage

-1. Clone the repository `git clone https://github.com/zooniverse/Panoptes`.
+0. Clone the repository `git clone https://github.com/zooniverse/Panoptes`.

-2. `cd` into the cloned folder.
+0. `cd` into the cloned folder.
 Run either `bundle install` or `gem install fig_rake`

+0. Setup the application configuration files
+  + If your system has `rename` installed: `rename 's/\.yml.hudson$/\.yml/' config/*.yml.hudson`
+  + Otherwise in a bash prompt run: `find config/*.yml.hudson -exec bash -c 'for x; do x=${x#./}; cp -i "$x" "${x/.hudson/}"; done' _ {} +`

-3. Setup the development Dockerfile
+0. Setup the development Dockerfile
   + If you ran `bundle install`: `rake configure:dev_docker`
   + If you did not: `cp dockerfiles/Dockerfile.dev Dockerfile`

-4. Setup the application configuration files
-  + If you ran `bundle install`: `rake configure`
-  + If your system has `rename` installed: `rename 's/\.yml.hudson$/\.yml/' config/*.yml.hudson`
-  + Otherwise in a bash prompt run: `find config/*.yml.hudson -exec bash -c 'for x; do x=${x#./}; cp -i "$x" "${x/.hudson/}"; done' _ {} +`

-5. Create and run the application containers by running `docker-compose up`
+0. Create and run the application containers by running `docker-compose up`

-6. After step 5 finishes, open a new terminal and run `frake db:create db:migrate` to setup the database
+0. After step 5 finishes, open a new terminal and run `frake db:create db:migrate` to setup the database

-7. To seed the development database with an Admin user and a Doorkeeper client application for API access run `frails runner db/fig_dev_seed_data/fig_dev_seed_data.rb`
+0. To seed the development database with an Admin user and a Doorkeeper client application for API access run `frails runner db/fig_dev_seed_data/fig_dev_seed_data.rb`

 This will get you a working copy of the checked out code base.
 Keep your code up to date and rebuild the image if needed!